 The results show that a little over half of all tutoring sessions with focus shifts made shifts away from grammar, while the most number of shifts were made to content/organization.
 Shifting from something does not necessarily mean that the focus completely shifted away from it.
 In many cases, the session still touched upon the initial focus in some way while also focusing on another focus.
 Although all tutoring sessions start with only one focus, many ended up with more than one focus.
 This explains why the total number of tutoring sessions shifting to a particular focus is higher than the original.

 Although tutees come to the Writing Center for help with grammar most often, it was also mostly from grammar where focus shifts occurred.
-Instead of focusing on grammar, shifts were made to other focus, with the most being to content/organization.
+Instead of focusing on grammar, shifts were made to another focus, with the most being to content/organization.
 In the end, the difference between the total number of tutoring sessions that focused on grammar and content/organization is only 247, compared with the original 450.
 Although this does not change the fact that more students come for help with grammar than any other focus, content/organization is also an area that many students need help with.
 The numbers indicate that for reasons we will see next, content/organization is not the most common initial focus but increased in importance during and after the tutees’ visit to the Writing Center.
 This focus shift trend also demonstrates how Writing Specialists are trained to address higher-order concerns (content and organization) before lower-order concerns (grammar and formatting).

-In order to understand why focus shifts occur in the first place, I analyzed client reports and found the below reasons to be the most common causes.
+To understand why focus shifts occur in the first place, I analyzed client reports and found the below reasons to be the most common causes.

 Reasons for the shifting of focus: